halotroop2288/GlowTest/README.md

             and play sounds generated by the program with that data.
          3) Create some sort of sequencer based on [the decided plain text data format (JSON?)] to create music from it.
-         - This would also give game jam participants access to these new tools, which would be cool!.
+         - This would also give game jam participants access to these new tools, which would be cool!
+         - Music would be hard to create with this method
+         - Sound effects would be difficult to play back spatially

  # License
  This project is licensed under Mozilla Public License version 2,